 In 2014, as the Club’s membership continued to grow, three Divisions were introduced for the Championships - Div 1 and 2 for Men and a Ladies division.

-In November 2022 membership has risen to 186 which includes 50 ladies and continues to grow with substantial home building in the Pimpama area and the strong influence of the adjacent Halcyon Greens community.
+In December 2023 membership stands at 184 which includes 46 ladies and continues to grow with substantial home building in the Pimpama area and the strong influence of the adjacent Halcyon Greens community.

 Northern Gold Coast & Districts Veteran Golfers Association Inc